 which cannot guarantee future results.
 Return and yield will vary.

-An investment in money market funds is not insured or guaranteed by the FDIC
+it will do so.
+An investment in the Fund is not insured or guaranteed by the